Easy Man-Pleasing Meatloaf

 This easy meatloaf recipe is so juicy, yet firm and full of flavor.
 Even folks who aren’t meatloaf fans tend to devour this one.
 It can even be garnished up to serve to company if you’re needing something easy and delicious to whip up.

 The BBQ sauce glaze really adds a nice lil tang to the top.
-I usually serve this meatloaf with roasted veggies, cheesy scalloped potatoes and yeast rolls.
-It’s one of those hearty, filling meals that makes you just wanna sit back and stare at your plate when your done.
+I usually serve this meatloaf with roasted veggies, cheesy scalloped potatoes, and yeast rolls.
+It’s one of those hearty, filling meals that makes you just wanna sit back and stare at your plate when you’re done.
 Completely satisfied with what just happened.

 - 2 Tablespoon butter